itsaaame/Doubly-LinkedList-Serialization/README.md

 # Doubly-LinkedList-Serialization

-WIP of custom serialization/deserialization of the doubly-linkedlist with a random node as one of the properties
+WIP of custom serialization/deserialization of the doubly-linked list with a random node as one of the properties

 Result of the testing: